 Proof.
 Consider the system Σ of fixed points and fixed lines; it is not all of Π nor a proper subplane and so must be a degenerate projective plane.
-Furthermore it must contain at least one point and at least one line as f an involution, so there is a point P and a line l of Σ such that all points of Σ except possibly P lie on l, and all lines of Σ except possibly l pass through P. We will show f is (P, l)-central.
+Furthermore it must contain at least one point and at least one line as f an involution, so there is a point P and a line l of Σ such that all points of Σ except possibly P line on l, and all lines of Σ except possibly l pass through P. We will show f is (P, l)-central.
 Take any line m passing through P. If m = l, m is fixed.
 Otherwise, take a point Q of m not equal to P and not on l.
 As f is an involution, Q must lie on some fixed line.
-However, every fixed line either is l or passes through P, and Q does not lie on l, so the line $m = [Q \cdot P]$ is fixed.
+However, every fixed line either is l or pass through P, and Q does not lie on l, so the line $m = [Q \cdot P]$ is fixed.
 Thus any line passing through P is fixed.
 By duality, any point lying on l is fixed.
-Thus f is (P, l)-central. \Box
+Thus f is (P, l)-central.

-As a side note, which we will not prove, if Π is a projective plane, and f is an involutive collineation, with the subplane of fixed points and lines being of order m, then Π must have order m^2 .
-[1]
+As a side note, which we will not prove, if Π has order n, f an involutive collineation fixes a proper subplane, the subplane of fixed points and lines must have order $\sqrt{n}[1]$.